Difference Between Hosting and Deployment

 What is Deployment?

-These providers help the enterprises to operate their software applications from the cloud.
-As a control measure, the application hosting providers need to be well equipped against the ever-evolving and advanced threat of security.
+These providers help enterprises to operate their software applications from the cloud.
+As a control measure, the application hosting providers must be well-equipped against the ever-evolving and advanced security threat.

 In the early days, building software on a computer was a long, arduous, and rather expensive task.
-Although much of it changed with the introduction of cassettes, cartridges, and floppy disks.
+However, much of it changed with the introduction of cassettes, cartridges, and floppy disks.

 Eventually, software deployment was left to the customers.

-With the up-gradation of the internet and development in cloud computing, deployment of software happened very quickly.
+With the up-gradation of the internet and cloud computing development, software deployment happened very quickly.

 The process of Deployment includes the following steps –

-1. Preparation – When the client wants to deploy his or her first website, they need to purchase web hosting and form a domain name.
-In case the client already has a prior existence on some other hosting service, then the process of transmission becomes a bit difficult.
+1. Preparation – When clients want to deploy their first website, they must purchase web hosting and form a domain name.
+The transmission process becomes a bit difficult if the client already has a prior existence on some other hosting service.
 The need to have domain management credentials and management of DNS records increases.

-2. Setting up DNS records – It is helpful when the client has access to the DNS management records.
-If in case they don’t have one, they can go for web domain managers, many of which are free.
+2. Setting up DNS records – It is helpful when the client can access the DNS management records.
+If they don’t have one, they can go for web domain managers, many of which are free.

-3. Email accounts – The developer needs to know the status of the client’s email account.
-Most of the time the transition to the new email servers happens along with the website.
-The client needs to know all the details though.
+3. Email accounts – The developer needs to know the client’s email account status.
+Most of the time, the transition to the new email servers happens along with the website.
+The client needs to know all the details, though.

 Main Differences Between Hosting and Deployment

 1. The primary role of Web Hosting is to get the server up and have the basic tools for the website ready.
-The fundamental role of deployment though is to make system software ready for use.
+The fundamental role of deployment is to prepare system software for use.

-2. Web hosting allows individuals and groups to have their presence online via a website.
-Deployment on the other hand provides the environment for a website to be running smoothly on a hosting platform.
+2. Web hosting allows individuals and groups to be present online via a website.
+Deployment, however, provides the environment for a website to run smoothly on a hosting platform.

-3. Web hosting ensures the flow of data to be kept secured and private.
+3. Web hosting ensures the flow of data is kept secure and private.
 In deployment, especially SaaS, data security is insufficient.

 4. Shared and clustered hosting are the major types of web hosting.
 Blue-Green and Atomic Deployment are types of Deployment.